Darshan25503/restman/POSTMAN_COMPLETE_GUIDE.md

 After testing all services, you can:
 1. View Kafka events in Kafka UI (http://localhost:8080)
-2. View analytics in ClickHouse
+2. Query ClickHouse directly for raw analytics data (http://localhost:8124)
-3. Monitor email delivery logs
+3. Monitor email delivery logs in Kitchen Service
-4. Test the complete end-to-end workflow from order to payment
+4. Test the complete end-to-end workflow from authentication to analytics
+5. Create multiple orders to see meaningful analytics data

 ---